 “The Red Devils,” Wade glowered at the flames.
 “They’re getting bolder.”

-Beside him, the Sheriff nodded.
+Beside him, the sheriff nodded.
 The man looked worried, and well he might, Wade thought.

 Because if the Red Devils were getting this brave, then there was nothing stopping them from attacking Cheyenne itself.